cjloff/blog/src/blog/a-workflow-for-structuring-css-and-reducing-unused-rules-in-umbraco-projects.md

 <strong>Component folder:</strong>
 ![CSS example](../images/components.JPG)

-<h2>Using client dependency to only load CSS required for each page</h2>
+<h2>Using client dependency to only include CSS required for each page</h2>

 Now that we have individual CSS files being outputted the next step is to utilize client dependency to build up a dynamic CSS bundle. <a href="https://github.com/Shazwazza/ClientDependency">Client dependency</a> is a framework that allows you to build a dynamic CSS bundle based on CSS dependencies you have declared in your razor files.